 At first, the statistic could seem shocking: Over 50% of pregnancy-related deaths occur AFTER the birth of an infant (1).
-However, when you consider the massive toll placed on women during the postpartum period (recovering from physical trauma of labor, dealing with the 24/7 demands of an infant, suffering from raging hormones and severe sleep deprivation, and adjusting to a major life transition) combined with the current lack of any established postpartum care, suddenly the statistic becomes clear.
-Women are in an extremely delicate state following delivery — physically, mentally, and emotionally — yet to date, the primary focus once a baby is born, is on the baby.
+However, when you consider the massive toll placed on the body during the postpartum period (recovering from physical trauma of labor, dealing with the 24/7 demands of an infant, suffering from raging hormones and severe sleep deprivation, and adjusting to a major life transition) combined with the current lack of any established postpartum care, suddenly the statistic becomes clear.
+Those who have recently given birth are in an extremely delicate state — physically, mentally, and emotionally — yet to date, the primary focus once a baby is born, is on the baby.

 Perhaps though….just perhaps….we are headed toward a major turning point.
 In a landmark opinion piece, the American College of Obstetricians and Gynecologists (ACOG) is recommending completely redefining the way we approach postpartum care.
 While it’s just a recommendation at this point, it’s a very important first step.
 Read on for the highlights, as well as actions YOU can take now to help give your postpartum clients the care they deserve.